GME Quality & Safety Foundations Course

 Overview

-The Graduate Medical Education (GME) Quality & Safety Foundations Course provides UW Medicine residents and fellows with efficient, high-quality training in quality improvement and patient safety.
-Participation satisfies Accreditation Council for Graduate Medical Education (ACGME) common program requirements for quality improvement and patient safety training.
-The course enhances preparedness for CLER reviews through a shared educational foundation.
+The Graduate Medical Education (GME) Quality & Safety Foundations Course provides residents and fellows with efficient, high-quality training in quality improvement and patient safety.
+Participation satisfies Accreditation Council for Graduate Medical Education (ACGME) common program requirements for practicing communication after harm, and prepares learners to engage with QI and safety clinical activities.

 Key Details